Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Experiments and Results

 In Figure \ref{fig:topology_opt}, we show the change in CM topology over selected time-slices simulated by Badlands according to the parameters optimized by S-DPSO.
-The elevation RMSE in \ref{tab:badlands-opt} considers the difference between ground-truth topography given in Figure \ref{fig:craterdata}.
-We notice that visually the final topography (present day) in Figure \ref{fig:topology_opt} (Panel f) resembles Figure \ref{fig:craterdata} (Panel b).
-Furthermore, we show in Figure \ref{fig:badlands_plots} a cross-section (Panel a) for Badlands predicted elevation vs the ground-truth elevation for final or present day topography.
-We also show the bar-plot (Panel b) of predicted vs ground-truth sediment erosion/deposition at 10 selected locations taken from Figure \ref{fig:craterdata} (Panel c).
-The cross-section and bar-plots show that the Badlands prediction well resembled the ground-truth data,respectively.
+The elevation RMSE in Table \ref{tab:badlands-opt} considers the difference between ground-truth topography given in Figure \ref{fig:craterdata}.
+We notice that visually the final topography (present-day) in Figure \ref{fig:topology_opt} (Panel f) resembles Figure \ref{fig:craterdata} (Panel b).
+Furthermore, we show in Figure \ref{fig:badlands_plots} a cross-section (Panel a) for Badlands predicted elevation vs the ground-truth elevation for final or present-day topography.
+We also show the bar plot (Panel b) of predicted vs ground-truth sediment erosion/deposition at 10 selected locations taken from Figure \ref{fig:craterdata} (Panel c).
+The cross-section and bar plots show that the Badlands prediction well resembled the ground-truth data, respectively.
 We obverse that the cross-section (Panel a) uncertainty is higher for certain locations as highlighted.
-The high uncertainty is in area of high slope below seal-level which is reasonable given effect of sediment flow due to precipitation.
+The high uncertainty is in an area of a high slope below sea level which is reasonable given the effect of sediment flow due to precipitation.